 - To a victim of an alleged perpetrator of a crime of violence or non-forcible sex offense.
 (Only the final results of the disciplinary proceeding, regardless of whether the postsecondary institution concluded that a violation was committed.)

 - To anyone if the disclosure is in connection with a disciplinary proceeding at a postsecondary institution if it determines that the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and with respect to the allegation against him or her the student has committed a violation of the institution's rules or policies.

 - To organizations conducting studies for, or on behalf of, the institution.

 - To parents of a dependent student.

-- To comply with a judicial order or subpoena (reasonable effort to notify).
+- To comply with a lawful subpoena or court order, including ex parte orders under the USA Patriot Act. (reasonable effort to notify).